Definition

 - Sex: Females are affected slightly more often than males.

-- Age: Coeliac disease shows a bimodal distribution:
+- Age: Coeliac disease has a bimodal distribution:

-- The second peak occurs in early adulthood (3rd to 4th decade).
+- Second peak: Early adulthood (3rd to 4th decade).

-- Approximately 20% of diagnoses are made in individuals over the age of 60 years.
+- Around 20% of diagnoses occur in individuals over the age of 60.

-- Race: While initially thought to primarily affect populations of European descent, coeliac disease is increasingly recognised in Northern Africa, India, China, and the Middle East.
+- Race: Once thought to affect mostly those of European descent, coeliac disease is increasingly recognised in Northern Africa, India, China, and the Middle East.

 High-Risk Populations

-- First-degree relatives of patients with coeliac disease have a 10% risk of developing the condition.
+- First-degree relatives of patients with coeliac disease have a 10% lifetime risk.

 - Meta-analysis data indicate:

-- Individuals with autoimmune conditions like type 1 diabetes are at significantly higher risk.
+- Individuals with autoimmune diseases (e.g., type 1 diabetes) are at significantly higher risk.

 Trends in Diagnosis

-- In the United States, serologic screening studies estimate a prevalence of 1:133 in individuals without symptoms or risk factors.
+- In the United States, serologic screening studies show a prevalence of 1:133 in asymptomatic individuals.

-- Despite widespread availability of serologic tests, many cases remain undiagnosed, representing the "tip of the iceberg."
+- Despite the availability of reliable serologic tests, many cases remain undiagnosed—representing the "tip of the iceberg."

 History